kkyu0718/kkyu0718/README.md

 ## Hello 👏
 - 🌱 Student major in MSE & CSE
 - ⭐ Interested to be Server Developer
-- 😻 In love with cat & pokemon especially snorlax
+- 😻 In love with cat & pokemon

 ## Stack
 <div>